-What the Armed Forces Taught me About SAP HCM Migration to the Cloud
+What the Armed Forces Taught me About SAP HCM Cloud Migration

 Applying experience mainly based on customers coming from very simple solutions to this scenario has created a lot of frustration and left customers disappointed despite having chosen excellent solutions (SAP SuccessFactors in most cases) and very experienced consultants.
 The most important points of failure are data migration, integration, payroll and different expectations about “simplification”.
 Whilst SAP SuccessFactors offers better tools for integration and migration than others, there’s just as much disappointment, as expectations are also higher and the tools don’t help, if the implementation team doesn’t understand the starting point.